Andrew G. McBride: Professional life

 In 2019, McBride became a partner at McGuireWoods in its Government Investigations & White Collar Department.
 He was previously at Perkins Coie and Wiley Rein.
 At Wiley, he served as chairman of its Communications group.
 In RIAA v.
 Verizon (2003), McBride won an early privacy ruling in the United States Court of Appeals for the District of Columbia Circuit rejecting attempts by the Recording Industry Association of America to use Digital Millennium Copyright Act; In CTIA – The Wireless Association v.
 San Francisco (2012), won a decision from the United States Court of Appeals for the Ninth Circuit invalidating a city ordinance requiring radio-frequency emissions warnings for mobile phones.
 McBride, representing a group of law professors as amici curiae, proposed the statutory theory under the Federal Arbitration Act that was adopted by Justice Clarence Thomas in AT&T Mobility v.
 Concepcion (2011).

 McBride represented Washington Redskins owner Daniel Snyder’s broadcast company, Red Zebra Broadcasting, which owns radio station WWXX-FM (ESPN FM 94) in renewing its license when faced with a petition alleging use of team's name is a "derogatory racist word," its repeated use on the air "is akin to broadcasting obscenity" in violation of federal law.
 The FCC dismissed claims that Red Zebra lacks the character qualifications required to hold an FCC license.

 Personal life

 McBride married Elizabeth Alden in 1998.
-They had two daughters, Caroline and Allison who are both students.
-McBride was an avid biker and completed many cross-country biking trips in his spare time.
+They had two daughters, Caroline and Allison.
+McBride was a cyclist and completed cross-country biking trips in his spare time.
 He was fluent in French and was proficient in conversational Arabic.
+He died on April 29, 2022.